dlavric/tf-2regions/README.md

 Initializing the backend...

 Initializing provider plugins...
-- Reusing previous version of hashicorp/aws from the dependency lock file
-- Finding latest version of hashicorp/null...
-- Using previously-installed hashicorp/aws v3.74.1
+- Finding hashicorp/aws versions matching "3.74.1"...
-- Installing hashicorp/null v3.1.0...
+- Installing hashicorp/aws v3.74.1...
-- Installed hashicorp/null v3.1.0 (signed by HashiCorp)
+- Installed hashicorp/aws v3.74.1 (signed by HashiCorp)

-Terraform has made some changes to the provider dependency selections recorded in the .terraform.lock.hcl file.
-Review those changes and commit them to your version control system if they represent changes you intended to make.
+Terraform has created a lock file .terraform.lock.hcl to record the provider selections it made above.
+Include this file in your version control repository so that Terraform can guarantee to make the same selections by default when you run "terraform init" in the future.

 Terraform has been successfully initialized!